.jpg)

 PhD | James Cook University

-Andrew was born and raised in southeast Asia and remains keenly interested in fisheries sustainability, livelihoods, collaborative research, and capacity building throughout the region.
-Now living in Townsville, Australia, Andrew has over 25 years of experience in marine research and management including work for NGOs, the Great Barrier Reef Marine Park Authority, and experience with a wide range of fisheries and shark and ray projects.
-He has published over 80 peer-reviewed publications and is an editor for Pacific Conservation Biology.
-Andrew has extensive experience working with fishers, communities, and collaborators in northern Australia, and with Indigenous ranger groups.
-His Shark Search Indo-Pacific program works with in-country partners to build country-specific biodiversity and conservation profiles for sharks and rays across the Indo-Pacific.
-Andrew also served as the president of the Oceania Chondrichthyan Society for several years and as president of the Australian Marine Science Association (NQ Branch).
-He continues to serve on the IUCN Shark Specialist Group, and works with the Save Our Seas Foundation as a member of the Scientific Advisory Board.
+Andrew was born and raised in southeast Asia and is keenly interested in fisheries sustainability, livelihoods, collaborative research, and capacity building throughout the region.
+With projects based in Australia and locations across the Asia-Pacific and the Indian Ocean, Andrew has over 25 years of experience in marine research and management including work for the Great Barrier Reef Marine Park Authority, conservation NGOs, and academic and research institutions.
+His projects span a wide range of fisheries issues and shark and ray conservation, emphasising user-driven, collaborative, and interdisciplinary approaches.
+He has published over 100 peer-reviewed publications and is an editor for Pacific Conservation Biology.

 -